 Historically, TMP has managed cash on a centralized basis.
 Cash receipts associated with our business have largely been retained by TMP and TMP has provided funds to cover our disbursements for operating activities, capital expenditures and acquisitions.
-The cash balances reported by us at September 30, 2002 and the three years ended December 31, 2001 are based on the results of our operations and the net cash resulting from inter-company transfers between us and TMP.
+The cash balances reported by us at December 31, 2002 and 2001 are based on the results of our operations and the net cash resulting from inter-company transfers between us and TMP.
 The investing and financing activities discussed below were funded as a result of activities entered into by TMP and relating to our operations.
-The long-term debt amounts reported by us are primarily relate to long-term debt that TMP incurred to acquire businesses and other assets that will be transferred to us immediately prior to the distribution.
+The long-term debt amounts reported by us primarily relate to capital lease obligations and long-term debt that TMP incurred to acquire businesses and other assets that will be transferred to us immediately prior to the distribution.